Nordfjorden (Vestland): Transportation

 The fjord has no road or rail crossings, but it has three regular ferry crossings.
 There is an electric ferry from Anda to Lote as part of the European route E39 highway, using 75 kWh per crossing.
 Another crossing is from Isane to Stårheim.
 The final crossing is near the mouth of the fjord from the town of Måløy to Oldeide.
 This final crossing also includes a stop at the island of Husevågøy in the middle of the fjord.

 Settlements

 There are numerous old fishing communities located along the fjord that date back to pre-Viking times.
-Some of the notable population centers along the fjord include the town of Måløy (near the north side of the mouth in Kinn), the villages of Bryggja and Totland (in Stad); Rugsund, Davik, and Ålfoten (in Bremanger); Kjølsdalen, Stårheim, Nordfjordeid, and Lote (in Stad); Sandane and Gimmestad (in Gloppen); and Randabygda, Utvik, Innvik, Roset, Stryn, Olden, and Loen (in Stryn).
+Some of the notable population centers along the fjord include the town of Måløy (near the north side of the mouth in Kinn Municipality), the villages of Bryggja and Totland, Kjølsdalen, Stårheim, Nordfjordeid, and Lote (in Stad Municipality); Rugsund, Davik, and Ålfoten (in Bremanger Municipality); Sandane and Gimmestad (in Gloppen Municipality); and Randabygda, Utvik, Innvik, Roset, Stryn, Olden, and Loen (in Stryn Municipality).